- Martin Luther King Jr. Academy

 Since research indicates that learning can not be robust when students are too stressed and their nervous systems too challenged (Doidge), I make a point of having the classroom be as stress-free as possible for my children.

 I have done a fair number of routine assignments this year to allow the children to create successes that they can observe and experience for themselves and advance in their own learning.
 This enhances the foundation for their self-esteem as they can experience some sense of mastery.
-The routine is complemented through levelled and guided reading in Benchmark, Uniteforlitercy, Scholastic Books, Onemorestory, Brainpopjr, Mysteryscience, and a number of other programs.
+The routine is complemented through leveled and guided reading in the HMH Into Reading Program, Uniteforlitercy, Scholastic Books, Onemorestory, Brainpopjr, Mysteryscience, and a number of other programs.
 I listen to the students’ excitement about units and subjects and search for materials related to their interests.
-Instruction decisions are based on Benchmark units and responsive to the needs of each student.
+Instruction decisions are based on literacy units and responsive to the needs of each student.
 For example, when the class was exploring animal habitats, the interests of several students peaked.
 Certain students were interested in sharks and dinosaurs, which were additionally supported through Wild Kratts on the computer.
 These students interacted with the subject material and had conversations regarding what they were discovering.